 Library Instruction Policy

-Information literacy instruction is offered by two departments: Reference and Instruction and Archives and Special Collections.
-It is available online and in person.
-Instruction is offered Monday through Friday, excluding the first week and the last two weeks of classes each semester.
-The following provides an overview of LMU's library instruction program, including policies, procedures, and resources for faculty and students.
+The William H. Hannon Library offers information literacy instruction online and in person.
+This instruction is provided by either (1) the reference and instruction department or (2) the archives special collections department.
+We can provide instruction Monday through Friday, excluding the first week and the last two weeks of classes each semester.
+The following provides an overview of our library instruction program, including policies, procedures, and resources for faculty and students.

 Reference and Instruction Department